APACTestDrive/CloudNative_AppDev/101-CICDlab.md

 # Prepare Your Cloud Environments

-## Preparing Database Cloud Service, Java Cloud Service, Application Container Cloud Service and Developer Cloud Service
+## Lab 101: Preparing Database Cloud Service, Java Cloud Service, Application Container Cloud Service and Developer Cloud Service

 During this part of the lab, you will take on the **DevOps Engineer Persona**.
 You will provision the required cloud services for Developer Cloud Service to build and deploy to a WebLogic Server cluster in Java Cloud Service and Application Container Cloud Service instance.
 You must have access to a: